hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Nor brags of means when be does hardly know
 >
-> Which way to turn, to 'scape from Richard Roe.
+> Which way to turn, to escape from Richard Roe.

 Although, after making this declaration, the author might be acquitted of either interest or vanity, yet there are some who might perhaps attribute this work to splenetic motives; but this he can affirm, (and, like many other authors, hopes to be believed too), that spleen has not in the least influenced him, not having any individual pique or personal animosity against any person alluded to in the work, only that natural indignation excited by the conduct of those who have resorted to the various deceptive tricks and unfair practices complained of, but must confess he cannot say quite so much for himself on the score of envy, as